gunnargriffith/startup/notes.md/notePage.md

 Pending: The operation is still in progress.
 Fulfilled: The operation completed successfully, and the result is available.
 Rejected: The operation failed, and an error or reason for failure is available.

+# Websocket
+Vue combines HTML, CSS, and JavaScript into a single file.
+HTML is represented by a template element that can be aggregated into other templates.

+Like Vue, Svelte combines HTML, CSS, and JavaScript into a single file.
+The difference here is that Svelte requires a transpiler to generate browser-ready code, instead of a runtime virtual DOM.

+React combines JavaScript and HTML into its component format.
+CSS must be declared outside of the JSX file.
+The component itself leverages the functionality of JavaScript and can be represented as a function or class.

+An Angular component defines what JavaScript, HTML, and CSS are combined together.
+This keeps a fairly strong separation of files that are usually grouped together in a directory rather than using the single file representation.